iviul/Milestone-2/terraform/aws/README.md

 ### Prerequisites

-* AWS CLI installed and configured
+* AWS CLI installed and configured and default output set to JSON
+* jq must be installed
 * Terraform installed
 * Appropriate AWS permissions to create IAM users and S3 buckets
 * Configuration files: